94yifanwu/twitter-backend/README.md

 #### any(keywordList)

-`$ http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-any/profavery+tuffy'`
+`http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-any/profavery+tuffy'`

 (`profavery OR tuffy` will return "3","1","10","6","11","5","4") (`test OR one` will return "15","16","9","14","11")

 #### all(keywordList)

-`$ http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-all/profavery+tuffy'`
+`http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-all/profavery+tuffy'`

 (`profavery AND tuffy` will return "5","11","10")

 #### exclude(includeList, excludeList)

-`$ http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-exclude/profavery+tuffy/test+one'`
+`http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-exclude/profavery+tuffy/test+one'`

 (`profavery OR tuffy` AND `test OR one` will return "3","1","10","6","5","4")